google-site-verification: google57f872096adcc1d9.html

 When Your Immune System Needs a Hand: Signs of Imbalance

-• Getting sick often (frequent colds, flu, sinus infections)
+• Frequent illnesses (colds, flu, sinus infections)

 • New or worsening allergies

-• Skin problems like rashes or hives
+• Skin problems (rashes or hives)

 Your Winter Wellness Toolkit: Food and Lifestyle for a Stronger You